Subway Tile Backsplash Install

 It’s also not necessary to tape and seam the drywall substrate for a tile backsplash install.
 The tile will completely cover all the joints and seams.

 Just be sure to securely screw the backerboard to the studs, and make the entire substrate completely flat.
 Do not leave any wavy spots, since this will needlessly complicate the tile install.
 If some of the wall studs are out of plumb, then use shims to make sure the replacement drywall is all flush to itself.
+If any studs are wider than 16-in on center, then add blocking to make the replacement drywall solid.

 Install the Tile